Xaempel/SmartWorkPlan/README.md

   - Qt Framework: Version 6 or later
   - CMake: Version 3.20 or later
   - Git: Version 2.41.0 or later

+  - Catch2 Version 2.13.7 or later

+- Optional depedencies
   - Clang-format: Version 16.0.5 or later
-  - Catch2 Version 2.13.7 or later
+  - Doxygen: Version 1.9.6 or later

 [Return](#readmemd-reference)
 ## Installation